 Early Life and Education

-Cristina Junqueira was born in Ribeirão Preto, São Paulo, Brazil, in September 1982.
+Cristina Junqueira was born in Ribeirão Preto, Brazil, in September 1982.
 Shortly after her birth, her family moved to Rio de Janeiro, where she was raised.
-She attended St. Ignatius College, a Jesuit high school in Rio's Botafogo district.
-Junqueira moved to São Paulo in 2000 to attend the Universidade de São Paulo (USP), where she earned a bachelor's degree in industrial engineering in 2004.
-She also earned a Master's degree from the same institution.
-In 2007, she enrolled in the One-Year Accelerated Programme at Northwestern University's Kellogg School of Management, earning an MBA in 2008.
+She attended St. Ignatius College and later moved to São Paulo to study industrial engineering at the University of São Paulo (USP), earning her degree in 2004.
+She also holds a Master's degree in economic and financial modeling from USP and an MBA from Northwestern University's Kellogg School of Management.

 Key Business Strategies